saucelabs/sauce-docs/docs/dev/api/insights.md

 <details><summary><span className="api get">GET</span> <code>/insights/v2/trends/builds-tests</code></summary>
 <p/>

-Return information, from all sources, about builds and tests run included in the build.
+Return information from all sources about builds and tests run included in the build.
 Also, it provides information about tests without build names.

 #### Parameters